 Parent engagement is vital to student success.
 Parents are a child’s first teacher and parents are partners with teachers in the education of their children.

-When parent are engaged teachers feel better about themselves and their job; this translates into higher student achievement.
+When parents are engaged, teachers feel better about themselves and their job; this translates into higher student achievement.
 When teachers feel supported and valued by the parents their morale improves.